< What is a RACI Model Used For? Tips For Compliance Reports

 1. Identify the Tasks: List all tasks involved in creating the compliance report.

-2. Assign Roles: For each task, assign who is Responsible, Accountable, Consulted, and Informed.
+2. Assign Roles: For each task, assign who is Responsible, Accountable, consulted, and informed.

 3. Communicate: Ensure everyone understands their roles and responsibilities.